ethan-keller/HaplotypeVisualizer/README.md

 > ### Tip
 >
-> It is recommended to use a virtual environment managers such as [Conda](https://docs.conda.io/en/latest/) or [venv](https://docs.python.org/3/library/venv.html) to avoid package versioning problems.
+> It is recommended to use a virtual environment manager such as [Conda](https://docs.conda.io/en/latest/) or [venv](https://docs.python.org/3/library/venv.html) to avoid package versioning problems.

 > ### Important:
 >